LawRato

 What is Child Custody as per Muslim Law?

-• The custody of a Muslim child is with the mother until he has attained the age of 7 years for a boy and until she has attained the age of majority or puberty in the case of a girl.
+• The custody of a Muslim child is with the mother until he has attained the age of 7 years for a boy and until a girl has attained the age of majority or puberty.

-• The custody of a boy after he has attained the age of 7 years and the girl after she has attained majority or puberty is with the father, as under the Muslim law, it is the father who is considered to be the natural guardian of the child.
+• The custody of a boy after he has attained the age of 7 years and the girl after she has attained majority or puberty could be with the father, as under the Muslim law, it is the father who is considered to be the natural guardian of the child.

 • The right given to the mother in case of child custody is not absolute and exists only if such right is beneficial and is in the interest of her children.
 Thus, the welfare of the children is at the forefront of Muslim law as well.